Home » Canada has its 1st disability-inclusive karate charity

 Charity for disabled Canadians focusing on inclusion

-It’s a right of every individual to be treated equally in the society but it cannot be implemented if the society does not adapt individuals who are disabled and crave to have a sense of belonging in the society.
-It is not just an individual but support from every individual which is required to make it a reality.
+It’s the right of every individual to be treated equally in society but it cannot be implemented if society does not adopt individuals who are disabled and crave to have a sense of belonging in the society.
+It is not just an individual but support from every individual that is required to make it a reality.
 Joining hands to work towards Inclusion is a way to go ahead.
-It’s not just accepting them in the society; it’s also about treating them equally and helping each other in various circumstances.
-After all the society belongs to all.
+It’s not just accepting them in society; it’s also about treating them equally and helping each other in various circumstances.
+After all society belongs to all.

 Disability Credit Canada welcomes disabled Canadians with open arms and helps them qualify for Disability Tax Credit and CPP Disability Benefits.
 Read the guidebook for more information or call us today for free assessment at 1-844-800-6020.